rafael-g-depaulo/obsidian-vault/RPG/R20/Items/Spell Scrolls.md

 ## Ideas for change
 Maybe make it be different checks instead of all Arcana?

-Change cost to like $circle*tier*5gp$, so a tier 2 darkness (circle 1) would cost 10gp, a tier 2 hold person (circle 2) would cost 20gp and a tier 6 fireball (circle 3) would cost 180gp.
+Change cost to like $circle*tier*10gp$ (5gp for cantrips), so a tier 2 darkness (circle 1) would cost 10gp, a tier 2 hold person (circle 2) would cost 20gp and a tier 6 fireball (circle 3) would cost 180gp.

 Ignore the previous crafting rules and use the simpler general ones.